 It is important to make sure you fully understand what a Debt Relief Order (DRO) is and what impact it will have.
-It is therefore, essential you seek debt advice before committing yourself to it.
-There are a number of criteria to meet which a debt advisor can advise you on to allow you to make sure it is the right solution for you.
+It is, therefore, essential you seek debt advice before committing yourself to it.
+There are a number of criteria to meet.
+A debt advisor can advise you on to allow you to make sure it is the right solution for you.
 A free debt management company will be able to assist you in applying for a Debt Relief Order.

-A DRO can be suitable if someone has debts under £15,000, does not own an asset worth more than £300, has no vehicle worth over £1,000 and after looking at income and daily living costs it is clear that there is less than £50 a month left over money which can be used to pay debts.
+A DRO can be suitable if someone has debts under £15,000.
+They must not own an asset worth more than £300 and have no vehicle worth over £1,000.
+After looking at the income and daily living costs, it should be clear that there is less than £50 a month left over to pay for debts.
 That is a very simple explanation and there are lots of other areas that may need considering.
 You can find more information on our Debt Relief Orders page.

 Assets are anything an Official Receiver (OR) will deem as value.
 For a DRO these cannot amount to more than £300 or £1000 for a car, if you have more than this, it would not necessarily mean they would take them from you, just that you would not be eligible to apply.
 You will be advised about all these details by a debt advisor or the Authorized Intermediary submitting your DRO.

 Who is liable for the debts under a DRO?

 Any creditor or debt that was part of the order will not be able to ask you for any money during the DRO or after its completion.
 If there are any debts in your DRO that are joint debts then it may be that in the future the other party are the only person who can be asked to pay the remainder of the debt.